Mac vs. Windows: Which OS is the best for you?

 Third-Party Apps

 Apple has stringent controls on its software which means that there is less bloatware.
 Apple users cannot use software or apps from third parties on their Apple products unless they jailbreak their devices, which nullifies their warranty and support from the company.
+Using apps designed for Apple such as Kitcast for digital signage software is the only recommended option.

 With a Windows PC, you can install third-party apps, making it easier for malware to get into your system.
 You can, however, use free antivirus from the Windows store, although it might not be as effective as paid versions against malicious software.